inverno-io/inverno-core/doc/reference-guide.md

 > Note that Winter annotation are not inherited from ancestor class, the Winter compiler only considers the bean class annotated with `@Bean` so you must explicitly override setter methods to specify optional sockets defined in a class ancestor.
 This might not be obvious but it is actually the safer way that gives a perfect control on the sockets you want to expose in your beans.

+#### Single and multiple

 We can differentiate two kinds of bean socket: single socket and multiple socket.
 A single socket can be of any type except arrays, `java.util.List`, `java.util.Set` and `java.util.Collection` whereas the type of a multiple socket is necessarily an array, a `java.util.List`, a `java.util.Set` or a `java.util.Collection`.
 Multiple beans can be wired to a multiple socket whereas only one bean is wired to a single socket.

+#### Lazy

+A socket can be annotated with the `@Lazy` to indicate that a bean instance supplier should be provided instead of an actual bean instance.
+A lazy socket must then necessarily be of type `Supplier<E>` which specifies the actual type of the socket as formal parameter.

+A lazy socket allows a dependent bean to lazily retrieve a bean instance.
+This presents several advantages when prototype beans are wired into a lazy socket, it is then possible to create fully wired bean instances on demand during the operation of a module and use them when processing a request for instance.

 ### Socket Bean